gimse/SmsBot/README.md

 # SMS bot

-App that automatic answer sms with a chatbot.
-Nonoperational because of api.
+App that automatic answer sms with AI.
+Nonoperational because of api!

 ## Screencapture